Unirep/docs/protocol/glossary/trees.md

 # Trees

+Each attester has a separate version of these trees each epoch.

 ## **State tree**

 * A state tree stores the updated user state after a user signs up and a user performs the [user state transition](user-state-transition.md).